seerbit-developers/SeerBitCheckout/README.md

 https://github.com/seerbit-developers/SeerBitCheckout
 ```

-- After Swift package manager adds the package to your project, that is all you need to do
+- After Swift package manager adds the package to your project, import SeerBitCheckout into the file you want to use it.

-For newer projects, add to the settings.gradle file instead

  ## Usage: These parameters must be supplied to the starting struct, InitSeerbitCheckout();